-Non LiveOnle comments recourses for the City

 Non- LiveOn's comments resources for the City

 targeted/broad noted growing to use to produce

 community financial insecurity senior housing.
 The

 among New York's City also notes the

 Residents of Public aging population. shortage of federal

 and Assisted High levels of rent Section 8 rental

 Housing burden among assistance funds to

 senior citizens was address the senior

 a noted concern. housing crisis.
 The City

 LiveOn states that has advocated for

 the 3,600 seniors additional funds for

 produced under the both programs with

 City's New Housing federal elected

 Marketplace plan officials.
 In response to

 were insufficient to the growing need for

 meet needs and affordable senior

 urges to the City to housing, HPD recently

 increase the created the Senior

 production of Affordable Rental

 housing for seniors.
 Apartments (SARA)

-program.
+Trousing for semors. program.
 SARA

 primarily uses City

 Capital funds to

 provide gap financing

 in the form of low

 interest loans to

 support the

 construction and

 renovation of

 affordable housing for

 senior, 62+ years in

 age, with low incomes.

+The program also

+The program also